 Applicants who have successfully completed a Dental Assisting/Assistant diploma program from any Concorde campus will receive block transfer credit totaling 35 semester credits.
+A graduate of a Concorde Dental Assisting diploma program is exempt from entrance requirements.

 Graduates of Dental Assisting/ Assistant programs from non-Concorde regionally or nationally accredited post-secondary educational institutions recognized by the United States Department of Education may receive 35 semester credits upon evaluation of a transcript from the issuing school.